 - When a tagline interrupts a sentence, it should be set off by commas.
 Note that the first letter of the second half of the sentence is in lower case as in this example from Flannery O'Connor's story "Greenleaf": "That is," Wesley said, "that neither you nor me is her boy."

 - To signal a quotation within a quotation, use single quotes: "Have you read 'Hills Like White Elephants' yet?" he asked her.

 - For interior dialogue, italics are appropriate, just be consistent.
 Do I really love her? he thought.

-- If a quotation spills out over more than one paragraph, don't use end quotes at the close of the first paragraph.
-Use them only when a character is done speaking. "...and in the end I didn't even love her.
+- If a quotation extends to more than one paragraph, do not use end quotes at the close of the first paragraph.
+Use them only when a character is finished speaking. "and in the end I didn't even love her.

 I did think of marrying her, though."

 Common Mistakes in Dialogue Punctuation